Let’s say you’re crushing it at work and you finally have enough cash on hand to pay off your auto loan in full.

 For simple interest, some lenders will charge you a fee for paying off your loan early since they’ll be missing out on some expected interest aka income.

 With precomputed interest, lenders tend to be less concerned with how quickly you pay off your loan since they’re getting the same amount of interest either way.
-For that reason, if you ever consider a precomputed interest loan, you’ll definitely want to ensure that your lender offers an early repayment refund.
+For that reason, if you ever consider this type of loan agreement, you’ll definitely want to ensure that your lender offers an early repayment refund.

 Most of the time, though, you’ll be on a simple interest plan — so that’ll be our focus moving forward.